-Selected proposals are expected to be funded for two years, with an option for a third year of funding, should the awardee request it, and should NSBRI senior management determine that this is warranted based on the awardee's performance during the first two years of funding.
-The assumed starting date will be October 1, 2009.
+Selected proposals are expected to be funded for two years.
+A competitive opportunity for a third year of funding is available depending on existing NSBRI resources and if evaluation by the NSBRI Executive Science and Medicine Council determines that this is warranted based on the awardee's performance during the first two years of funding.
+The assumed starting date will be October 1, 2010.
 This date is somewhat flexible, however, and will be negotiated with each selected Postdoctoral Fellow.
-The Postdoctoral Fellowship award will be funded as a stipend of \$40,000 for the first year with a 6.25 % increase in the second year; an additional allowance for health insurance will be included.
-Additional funding will be provided for travel to a mandatory NSBRI meeting of Postdoctoral Fellows at the annual NSBRI/NASA Investigators' Meeting, a research team meeting, and a scientific meeting of the Postdoctoral Fellow's choice.
-The Postdoctoral Fellow will also be expected to spend 3-5 days in Houston and at NASA Johnson Space Center to become familiar with the research facilities and programs available at that institution (costs also covered by NSBRI).
-The time period for the Johnson Space Center visit will be arranged by the Fellowship Program and will occur during the summer of 2010.
+The Postdoctoral Fellowship award will be funded as a stipend of \$40,000 for the first year with a 6.25% increase in the second year; an additional allowance for health insurance will be included.
+Additional funding will be provided for travel to a mandatory NSBRI meeting of Postdoctoral Fellows at the annual NSBRI/NASA Investigators' Workshop, a research team meeting, and a scientific meeting of the Postdoctoral Fellow's choice.

+The Postdoctoral Fellow will also be expected to attend a 4-5 day NSBRI Summer Bioastronautics Institute at Baylor College of Medicine in Houston hosted by the NSBRI Postdoctoral Fellowship Program Coordinator and the NSBRI Education Team and will include a visit at the NASA Johnson Space Center to become familiar with the research facilities and programs available at that institution (costs also covered by NSBRI).
+The time period for the Johnson Space Center visit will be arranged by the Fellowship Program and will occur during June 2011.

-The mechanism of support will be an NSBRI cooperative subagreement with funds provided by NASA to the NSBRI through a cooperative agreement (Cooperative Agreement NCC 9-58) with NASA Johnson Space Center.
+The mechanism of support will be an NSBRI cooperative sub agreement with funds provided by NASA to the NSBRI through a cooperative agreement (Cooperative Agreement NCC 9-58) with NASA Johnson Space Center.